Bloom's Taxonomy: http://ww2.odu.edu/educ/roverbau/Bloom/blooms_taxonomy.htm

 WITC uses the Worldwide Instructional Design System (WIDS) to document curriculum.
 WIDS provides tools that give teachers and designers the ease and flexibility to create performance źdriven learning and assessment.
 It puts the focus on learning results.

 The TLT Group mission is to provide materials and services that motivate and enable institutions to improve teaching and learning with technology, while helping them cope with continual change.
-See also the Flashlight Program, dedicated to evaluating the role of technology in assessment and learning.

 If we are to take learning seriously, we need to know what to look for (through research), to observe ourselves in the act of lifelong learning (self-reflection), and to be much more sensitively aware of the learning of the students that we see before us everyday.